TechExeter/gameplay/shows.md

 		<p>
 		Interactive and insane, this is improv comedy + retro gaming fused into a deranged rock n’ roll game show.</p>
 		<blockquote>YOU AWAKE TO FIND YOURSELF IN… THE DARK ROOM!</blockquote>
-		<p>Created by comedian <a href="https://www.thejohnrobertson.com/thedarkroom/" target="_blank">John Robertson</a>, The Dark Room has appeared in front of audiences ranging from high hundreds to acceptable thousands and since 2010, has had eight consecutive runs at the Edinburgh Fringe.</p>
+		<p>Created by comedian <a href="https://www.thejohnrobertson.com/thedarkroom/" target="_blank">John Robertson</a>, The Dark Room has appeared in front of audiences ranging from high hundreds to acceptable thousands and since 2010, has had eight consecutive runs at the Edinburgh Fringe.<br/>
-<p>There’s also a child-friendly(ish) version, which took home Best Kid’s Show at Leicester Comedy Festival 2018.</p>
-<p>No two shows are the same.
+		No two shows are the same.
 No other show is the same.
 This is THE DARK ROOM!</p>
+		<p>There’s also a child-friendly(ish) version, which took home Best Kid’s Show at Leicester Comedy Festival 2018.</p>
 		<ul>
-			<li>Show 1, Main Auditorium - child-friendly, 13:00</li>
+			<li>Show 1 - child-friendly, 13:00</li>
-			<li>Show 2, Main Auditorium (18+) - adults only, 16:30</li>
+			<li>Show 2 (18+) - adults only, 16:30</li>
 		</ul>
 		<ul class="actions">
 			<li><a href="#" class="button next">Book Tickets (coming soon)</a></li>